UCSF-TI/tipcc-web/docs/software/software-repositories.md

   <em>1.11.0</em>
   </td>
   <td>
-  <strong>ASCIIGenome - Text Only Genome Viewer!</strong><br>
+  <strong>ASCIIGenome: Text Only Genome Viewer!</strong><br>
   ASCIIGenome is a genome browser based on command line interface and designed for running from console terminals.
-Since ASCIIGenome does not require a graphical interface it is particularly useful for quickly visualizing genomic data on remote servers while offering flexibility similar to popular GUI viewers like IGV.<br>
+Since ASCIIGenome does not require a graphical interface it is particularly useful for quickly visualizing genomic data on remote servers while offering flexibility similar to popular GUI viewers like IGV.
+Example: <code>ASCIIGenome --help</code>.<br>
   URL: <a href="https://github.com/dariober/ASCIIGenome">https://github.com/dariober/ASCIIGenome</a><br>
   </td>
  </tr>